 Zen Spot #19 — Mindfulness, meditation and talking to me February 23, 2018 00:05

-Lest I forget, idols are weird things.
+Idols are weird things.
 Fame is too.

-Perhaps I’m sensitive to this fact because I believe, to my very core, that every artist wants a kind of acknowledgment they almost never receive--and, that, if they ever actually have the experience, it becomes morphine.
-What’s odd is the fact that artists chase a drug never having taken the drug.
+Perhaps I’m sensitive because I believe, to my core, that every artist wants a kind of acknowledgment they almost never receive and that, if they ever actually have the experience, it becomes morphine.
+What’s odd is the fact that many artists chase a drug never having taken the drug.
 Meat hooks having sunk into the soul without the high.

 Easy art, hard art